Role of Business Communication in Employee Engagement

 Communication is the essence of a human being.
 Our ability to communicate within ourselves is what distinguishes us from other beings and makes us superior.
 It naturally plays a huge role in business.
 Business Communication is the heart and soul of a growing business.
-In absence of which, there can be no exchange of path-breaking ideas, no strong interpersonal relationship and no intrinsic work motivation.
+There can be no exchange of path-breaking ideas, no solid interpersonal relationship, and no intrinsic work motivation in its absence.

-In this blog, I will just try to dive a little in the huge ocean of a topic that is Business Communication.
-My attempt is to touch all the major aspects of the topic and offer some actionable steps to improve communication.
+In this blog, I will dive a little into the vast ocean of a topic that is business communication.
+I'll attempt to touch on all the significant aspects of the issue and offer some actionable steps to improve communication.

 According to Wikipedia, Business communication is information sharing between people within and outside an organization.
 These exchanges are performed for the commercial benefit of the organization.
 It can also be defined as relaying of information within a business by its people.

-In a nutshell, it is the imparting of information, knowledge, ideas, feelings within and outside an organization.
-It involves encouraging a work environment that facilitates the free and easy flow of ideas, thoughts and feedback.
-As a result, it unites the entire workforce and drives them towards a common goal, that is the betterment and success of the business.
+In a nutshell, it is imparting information, knowledge, ideas, feelings within and outside an organization.
+It involves encouraging a work environment that facilitates the free and easy flow of ideas, thoughts, and feedback.
+As a result, it unites the entire workforce and drives them towards a common goal: the betterment and success of the business.

 Aspects of Business Communication